TallBlondMan/azure-to-aws-vpn-with-bgp/README.md

-# Maybe it's doable with Terraform - we'll see
+# AWS to Azure VPN with BGP config Terraform
-On the other hand - why would I establish it with Terraform??
-There are some reasons... we'll see